 This test is conducted to determine if the safety mechanism will release the trigger mechanism and cause the firearm to fire if the trigger is pulled intentionally by the customer with the safety on and then moved to the fire condition.
-This test also determines if the safety will release the trigger mechanism and cause the firearm to fire if the trigger is pulled intentionally by the customer with the safety in a "null" or half way to fire condition.
+This test also determines if the safety will release the trigger mechanism and cause the firearm to fire if the trigger is pulled intentionally by the customer with the safety in a "nighten or half way to fire condition.

-- A. Inspect and verify the firearm is not loaded. - B. Close the firearm as if to fire it and put the safety to the "Safe" of "On" position - C. Pull the trigger firmly (10 lbs. maximum) firearm must not fire. - D. With the finger off the trigger, move the safety to the "Fire" or "Off" position firearm must not fire. - E. Open and close the stins action. - F. Move the safety to full "Sale" or "On" and then manually position the safety half way to the half way to the "Fre" or "Off" position where the safety is placed in the "Null" position.
-Pull the trigger Grearm must not fire and the safety must not move to the full "Fire" or "Off" position. - G. Water the finger off the trigger, push the safety to the full "Fire" or "Off" position firearm must not fire. - H. Perform steps B through G three times per firearm.
+- A. Inspect and verify the firearm is not loaded. - Close the firearm as if to fire it and put the safety to the "Safe" or "On" B. - Pull the trigger firmly (10 lbs. maximum) firearm most not fire.
+C. - D. With the finger off the trigger, move the safety to the "Fire" or "Off" position - firearm must not fire. - Open and close the guns action E. - Move the safety to full "Safe" or "On" and then manually position the safety F. half way to the half way to the "Fire" or "Off" position where the safety is placed in the "Null" position.
+Pull the trigger - firearm must not fire and the safety must not move to the full "Fire" or "Off" position. - With the finger off the trigger, push the safety to the full "Fire" or "Off" position - firearm ing the second must not fire. - Perform steps B through G three times per firearm.